CWFC-CCFB/repicea-mathstats/README.md

 Please see the license at http://www.gnu.org/copyleft/lesser.html.

-This library is compiled under Java 11.
-It uses some icons from the GTK library which are protected by a GNU Lesser General Public License.
+This library is compiled under Java 8.

 This library also relies on
 - repicea library (https://github.com/CWFC-CCFB/repicea) which is licensed under the Lesser General Public License version 3.0.